nylander/GAAS/annotation/CheatSheet/gxf.md

 ## GFF3 ()

 GFF3 addresses several shortcomings in its predecessor GFF2.
-[First specification](http://rice.bio.indiana.edu:7082/annot/gff3.html) provided by **Lincoln Stein** the 30 September 2004.
+It has been conceptualized by by **Lincoln Stein**.
+[The First specification draft](https://web.archive.org/web/20031207182031/http://song.sourceforge.net:80/gff3.shtml) I found is from 10 September 2003 (version 1.00rc1).
+[The first offical specification](http://rice.bio.indiana.edu:7082/annot/gff3.html) is the version 1 published the 30 September 2004.

 ## Resume